ShehanPer/Hybrid-Lbend-detector/README.md

 # Pattern-Based Object Detection for Bin-Picking Robots

-A computer vision project that implements pattern/template-based object detection using Fast Fourier Transform (FFT), frequency domain techniques, and CNN-based verification.
+A computer vision project that implements pattern/template-based object detection using various methods like Fast Fourier Transform (FFT), template matching, frequency domain techniques, and CNN-based verification.
 Specifically designed for industrial bin-picking robots to accurately locate and identify objects in cluttered environments.
+For more detaile, Please refer the **model_evaluation.pdf** and **NOTEBOOK_GUIDE.md**

 ![Detection Results](Results/detections_output_batched_angle.png)